zelanko/sql-docs.it-it/docs/2014/database-engine/dev-guide/calendar-aware-date-and-time-udt-sample.md

         private static readonly char[] allowedDoublePatternChars = new char[] { 'g', '\\' };

         /// <summary>
         ///     Each tick is 100 nanoseconds.
-This conversion factor when multipled by the number of
+This conversion factor when multiplied by the number of
         ///     days yields the number of ticks which make up that day.
 Ticks are interesting as they
         ///     can be used to construct DateTime instances in order to perform various date based computations.
         /// </summary>